 - Sprinkle some fresh herbs on top of the meat sauce, basil or parsley works a treat

 - Serve with some homemade garlic bread.
-Yes, homemade because it is better than shop-bought, and it is so easy to make too
+Yes, homemade because it is better than shop-bought, and it is so easy to make too. make it in the air fryer if you have one.

 Here Is A Quick Overview of How To Make The Italian Version